zonemaster/zonemaster/docs/public/specifications/test-zones/DNSSEC-TP/dnssec10.md

   * The type list of the NSEC3 record misses RRSIG.

 ### NSEC3-MISMATCHES-APEX-1
 An NSEC3 zone.
-The hash owner name of the NSEC3 record is errouneous.
+The hash owner name of the NSEC3 record is erroneous.

 * Zone: nsec3-mismatches-apex-1.dnssec10.xa
-  * The hash owner name of the NSEC3 record in response to the NSEC query is errouneous and does not match apex.
+  * The hash owner name of the NSEC3 record in response to the NSEC query is erroneous and does not match apex.

 ### NSEC3-MISSING-SIGNATURE-1
 An NSEC3 zone.
 The RRSIG is missing